3 key success factors to Corporate Venturing with a Corporate Venture Builder

 The right metrics

 How do you make the creative process of innovation measurable?
-In the previous part, we explained that you need a unified way of working across all corporate startups to succeed in corporate venture building, just like a movie studio has a repeatable process to produce movies.
+In the previous part, we explained that you need a unified way of working across all corporate startups to succeed in corporate venturing, just like a movie studio has a repeatable process to produce movies.

 When you have that way of working in place, you can start measuring and comparing the corporate startups in your portfolio.
 KPIs to compare different corporate startups are for example: